 Please submit an e-mail or printout of a complete citation (including book title, author, edition, and year or article title, author, periodical name, volume, year, and page numbers) you would like to obtain to the library staff.
-Email requests can be submitted through the Interlibrary Loan forms provided on the Library's home page under the link "Renewals & interlibrary Loans": https://sjensjhsyr.org/library-renewals-interlibrary-loans or you may e-mail Libraries@sjhsyr.org directly.
-The key to successful use of the Library's interlibrary loan service is to ask for material early enough to allow requests to reach us from distant resource centers, in the event that items are not owned locally.
-Remember: A slower email response might take a couple of days, but an out-of-area book request could take two or more weeks.
+Email requests can be submitted through the Interlibrary Loan forms provided on the Library's home page under the link "Renewals & interlibrary Loans": https://sjensjhsyr.org/libraryrenewals-interlibrary-loans.
+Please note that obtaining an item through interlibrary loan may take several business days.